-The UC Language other than English (LOTE) requirement is not part of Cal-GETC.
-Courses used to satisfy this requirement may also be listed and applied to Cal-GETC Subject Area 3B (Humanities).
-UC campuses have the discretion of whether to allow courses used to satisfy the LOTE graduation requirement to also count in area 3B.
+The UC Language other than English (LOTE) graduation requirement is not part of Cal-GETC.
+Upon transfer to UC, a course that is approved to fulfill a Cal-GETC subject area may be used to satisfy the LOTE requirement if it meets relevant UC criteria.